A Combinatorial Study on Quiver Varieties: Enumerative geometry on quiver varieties

 \subsubsection{Localization}

 First, we review some basic facts about equivariant integrals and the localization formula.
-Let $M$ be an algebraic variety with an action of a torus $T$ and $H^{T}_{*}(M)$ be the equivariant homology\footnote{See \cite[Appendix C]{NY2} for a precise definition.}(with $\Q$-coefficient).
+Let~$M$ be an algebraic variety with an action of a torus $T$ and $H^{T}_{*}(M)$ be the equivariant homology\footnote{See \cite[Appendix~C]{NY2} for a precise def\/inition.}(with $\Q$-coef\/f\/icient).
 The ring $H^{T}_{*}(M)$ is a module over $H^{T}_{*}(pt)$.
 We consider the $T$-equivariant integral $\int_{M} 1$.
-This integral takes values in the quotient field of $H^{*}_{T}(pt)$.
-We refer the reader \cite[\S 4.1.]{NY2} for a precise definition of the integral.
-Assume that $M$ is smooth and $T$-fixed point set $M^{T}$ is finite.
-Then the classical Atiyah-Bott localization theorem \cite{AB} says that
+This integral takes values in the quotient f\/ield of~$H^{*}_{T}(pt)$.
+We refer the reader \cite[Section~4.1]{NY2} for a precise def\/inition of the integral.
+Assume that $M$ is smooth and $T$-f\/ixed point set $M^{T}$ is f\/inite.
+Then the classical Atiyah--Bott localization theorem \cite{AB} says that

 where $e_x$ is the $T$-equivariant Euler class of $T_{x}M$. ($e_x \neq 0$ since $x$ is isolated.)